From QAnon to dictators, Trump embraces those who embrace him back

 Instead, Trump’s approach is almost purely transactional, guided by a quid-pro-quo embrace of just about anyone who embraces him back.

-“Not only does he absolutely and unequivocally embrace anyone who will say anything nice about him at any time — hello Kim Jong Un! hello Vladmir Putin! — but the moment that person says something even just mildly critical, that’s the end of Trump’s celebration,” said Tony Schwartz, who co-wrote Trump’s 1987 bestseller, “The Art of the Deal,” but has since become a vocal Trump critic.
+“Not only does he absolutely and unequivocally embrace anyone who will say anything nice about him at any time — Hello Kim Jong Un!
+Hello Vladmir Putin! — but the moment that person says something even just mildly critical, that’s the end of Trump’s celebration,” said Tony Schwartz, who co-wrote Trump’s 1987 bestseller, “The Art of the Deal,” but has since become a vocal Trump critic.
 “He’s always puffing his chest out, because the alternative is for it to collapse.”

 David Axelrod — who served as senior adviser to former president Barack Obama — offered a pithy distillation on Twitter: “Every major television event these days, the @POTUS gives a veiled shout out to some whacko extremist group.
 Why?
 Because they say nice things about HIM.
 Everyone from Putin and Kim Jung Un to the Proud Boys and QAnon have figured it out.”

-Trump’s reluctance to disavow or condemn controversial figures dates back to at least his 2016 campaign, where he repeatedly offered less than forceful condemnations of former Ku Klux Klan leader David Duke.
+Trump’s reluctance to disavow or condemn controversial figures dates back to at least his 2016 campaign, when he repeatedly offered less-than-forceful condemnations of former Ku Klux Klan leader David Duke.

 Asked in 2015 to repudiate Duke, who had offered Trump what a Bloomberg News reporter described as a “quasi-endorsement,” Trump offered a lukewarm rebuke.